Orange Jasmine is popular for its exotic white flowers and intoxicating fragrance with minimal upkeep needs.

 - Wrap the tray with clear plastic and poke some holes for air circulation.

-- Mist the soil with water to keep it evenly moist.
+- Moreover, mist the soil with water to keep it evenly moist.

-After 12 to 14 days of planting seeds, you can notice new root sprouts on the seeds.
+After 12-14 days of planting seeds, you can notice the signs of germination.

-Instead, they provide probiotic benefits when consumed as green tea of Orange Jasmine.
+Instead, they provide health benefits when consumed in precise doses.

-But remember, kids and pets may choke while eating them.
-So, it won’t hurt if you take slight caution despite its nonpoisonous nature.
+But kids and pets may choke while eating them.
+So, take slight caution despite its nonpoisonous nature.

-Here are a few online vendors with the fragrant Orange Jasmine plant for sale.
+Here are a few online vendors with Orange Jasmine plants to buy.

 ---|---|

-Maintain a consistent watering for your Orange Jasmine to prevent over or underwatering problems as a grower.
+Consistently water Orange Jasmine to prevent over or underwatering problems.

-Although rare, the sudden change in temperature and lighting reduces plant growth altogether.
+The sudden change in temperature and lighting reduces the growth altogether.

 Thus, watch out for dropping temperatures, low-humidity levels, and direct sunlight.